Sharply o-minimal structures and sharp cellular decomposition: Introduction

 \subsection{About this paper}

-Sharply o-minimal structures (see \Cref{sec:Sharp_structures}) are o-minimal structures with a double filtration on the collection of all definable sets by \say{degree} and \say{format} (called FD-filtration) satisfying some natural axioms.
+Sharply o-minimal structures (see \Cref{sec:Sharp_structures}) are o-minimal structures with a double filtration on the collection of all definable sets by two natural numbers, \say{degree} and \say{format} (called FD-filtration) satisfying some natural axioms.
 They were introduced by the first two authors in \cite{SharpIMC}, and used by the authors in \cite{Wilkie_conj_Proof} to prove Wilkie's conjecture \cite[Conjecture 1.11]{Pila-Wilkie}.
-It turns out, that with sharp cellular decomposition (or \s CD for short, see \Cref{sec:Sharp_cellular_decomposition}) one can significantly strengthen the axiom system for sharply o-minimal structures.
-We will therefore refer to the sharply o-minimal structures defined in \cite{Wilkie_conj_Proof,SharpIMC} by \emph{weakly-sharp}, or W\so-minimal , and rename sharply o-minimal structures to be structures satisfying these stronger axioms, see \Cref{sec:Sharp_structures}.
-Sharp cellular decomposition is crucial for the application of sharply o-minimal structures, for instance, all of the results of \cite{Wilkie_conj_Proof} are proved under the assumption of \s CD.
+The axioms put forth in \cite{Wilkie_conj_Proof} and \cite{SharpIMC} can be naturally weakened or strengthened, and one of the main goals of the present paper is to show that such changes in the axioms will result in essentially equivalent classes of o-minimal structures.
+So, o-minimal structures (together with an FD-filtration) satisfying the axioms introduced in \cite{Wilkie_conj_Proof},\cite{SharpIMC} are henceforth called \emph{Weakly} sharply o-minimal, or W\so-minimal for short.
+The name \say{Sharply o-minimal structures} (or \so-minimal for short) will now refer to o-minimal structures (together with an FD-filtration) satisfying a stronger set of axioms, in particular \so-minimal structures are also W\so-minimal.
+We also introduce presharp o-minimal structure, (or P\so-minimal for short), which are o-minimal structures (again, together with an FD-filtration) satisfying a set of axioms weaker than those put forth in \cite{SharpIMC},\cite{Wilkie_conj_Proof}.
+In particular, W\so-minimal structures are also P\so-minimal.
+See \Cref{defi:psharp_o_min}, \Cref{defi:wsharp_o_min}, \Cref{defi:sharp_o_min} for the formal introduction of these axioms, as well as \Cref{defi:fd_filtrations} for the formal definition of FD-filtrations. \\